-It all started last week when I was after FINALLY deciphering a 1890’s pattern drafting instruction and realised it was time to get creating or…… I could just put it on the long finger for a bit and make the Christmas tree decorations that I have always been threatening to make.
+This story begins last week.
+There was a victorian pattern drafting instruction that had me baffled for some time that I had finally figured out.
+This ment it was time to get creating.
+Or I could just put it on the long finger for a bit and make the Christmas tree decorations that I have always been threatening to make.
 Yes, procrastination won.

-However, by hilarious accident while trying to make my christmas gingerbread decoration, part due to a poor colour choice on my behalf and part lacking in handsewing finesse, it turned out to be more of a Gingerbread Zombie.
+As I was trying to make my christmas gingerbread decoration there was an hilarious accident.
+This was due in part to a poor colour choice on my behalf, as well as lacking in handsewing finesse.
+My cute little gingerbread man turned out to be more of a Gingerbread Zombie.

-My son, however, loved it so much he wanted me to make a halloween cat to keep it company.
+My son, however, loved it.
+He wanted me to make a halloween cat to keep it company.
 Procrastination won out…… again and I made Gingerbread Zombie his life long companion.

-After this my son and I decided that Gingerbread Zombie and Halloween Cat would be hungry and to prevent Gingerbread Zombie using his now new life long furry companion as dinner, a christmas pudding was voted on as the order of the day.
-Procrastination won…….
-AGAIN and Christmas pudding was made.
+After this my son and I decided that Gingerbread Zombie and Halloween Cat would be hungry.
+We had to prevent the Gingerbread Zombie using his now new life long furry companion as dinner.
+A poll was taken and the votes were counted.
+A christmas pudding became the order of the day.
+Procrastination was the winner again and Christmas pudding was made.

-Now since Gingerbread Zombie and Halloween cat are well fed with their Christmas pudding my son decided that they might like to go play in the snow and maybe I should make a snowflake.
-At this point Procrastination has offically rocked up to my house and is now sitting on my couch drinking tea and eating biccies while flicking through the movie channels……..
-The snowflake was created.
+Now, Gingerbread Zombie and Halloween cat are well fed with Christmas pudding.
+My son decided that they might like to play in the snow.
+He requested that I should make a snowflake.
+Now at this point, Procrastination offically rocked up to my house.
+It is now sitting on my couch drinking tea, eating all the biscuits and flicking through the movie channels.
+The christmas snowflake was created.

 Me……..
 I am currently making a snowman.